-- The cultural activist, yelling judgment on the immorality that they see.
-Their pleas for justice most often stirs hostility from the radicals.
+- The Christian activist, declaring judgment on the immorality that they see.
+Demanding unregenerate people to be holy is unbiblical.
+The pleas for justice most often stirs hostility from the radicals.

-- The hurting soul, who feels all alone, oppressed, and vulnerable rarely understands the value of silence for reclarifying and reestablishing the mind.
+- The hurting soul, who responds angrily to the wrongs, rarely understands the value of silence for reclarifying and reestablishing the mind and then speaking.

 All three of these scenarios make the problems big and God small.
 The most vital thing that needs addressing in these situations is the individual’s lack of understanding of how God operates in a fallen world.
 It’s not that justice shouldn’t happen; it will happen.
 But the person who brings judgment must never be a problem-centered individual.